Resume Tips

 Key Takeaways:

-- Begin your resume with an unambiguous objective statement.
+- Start your resume with the most concise objective description.

 - Customize your resume to fit each job application.

-- Highlight your successes.
+- Highlight your achievements.

 - Emphasize transferable skills.